-Sarah Janisse Brown, creator of The Thinking Tree Books, also known as Fun-Schooling, has created a huge variety of specific-topic books for different age groups from preschool to adult.
-Some of the many topics for the journals are science, history, spelling, handwriting, money, journalism, fashion, Bible, sports, inventors, and even Minecraft.
-There are curriculum bundles for each grade specifically for either boys or girls.
-And there individual resources for dyslexia and dyscalculia and grade-level bundles for students with dyslexia or ADHD.
+Sarah Janisse Brown, the creator of the Thinking Tree books and the concept of Fun-Schooling, has created a huge variety of books on topics for different age groups from preschool to adult.
+Some of the many topics are science, history, spelling, handwriting, money, journalism, fashion, Bible, sports, inventors, and even Minecraft™.
+She packages some of them together in curriculum bundles for each grade and further designates packages for either boys or girls.
+She has also created individual resources for students with dyslexia or dyscalculia, and grade-level bundles for those with dyslexia or ADHD.

 While Brown is a Christian and has many Bible-themed journals, most of her books have no religious content.
-Also, most of these books can be used with multiple ages, and many are written with the Dyslexie font that is helpful for children with dyslexia.
+Most Thinking Tree books can be used with multiple ages, and many are written with the Dyslexie font that is helpful for children with dyslexia.

-The books vary in design, but they generally provide prompts for students to research topics rather than present instructional information.
-Most of the books ask questions or give directions then tell students to use other resources for information without listing any particular ones.
-In spite of its title, even How to Make Money: A Handbook for Teens, Kids & Young Adults primarily uses questions as prompts to get the reader to think about different issues or steps they need to take to be able to make money.
+The books vary in design, but they are similar in that they generally provide prompts for students to research topics rather than serving as sources of information.
+Most of the books ask questions or give directions, then they direct students to use other resources for information without listing particular ones.
+This format is typical for most levels.
+For instance, even How to Make Money: A Handbook for Kids, Teens & Young Adults primarily uses questions as prompts to get the reader to think about different issues or steps they need to take to be able to make money.

 Some of the books for preschoolers and kindergartners differ since young children are not yet able to read, research, and write like older children.
-For example, My First Fun-Schooling Math Workbook includes activities for learning to read and write numbers, spell the words for numbers, count up to 30, recognize shapes, and learn the days of the week and months of the year.
+For example, My First Fun-Schooling Math Workbook includes activities for learning to read and write numbers, spell number words, count up to 30, recognize shapes, and learn the days of the week and months of the year.
 It also has mazes and games.
 No research required!

-Most of the books will serve best as supplements, and I think they will be particularly useful for those using a unit study or living books approach.
+Most of the books will serve best as supplements, and I think they will be particularly useful for those using a unit-study or living-books approach.
 If your children are learning primarily from reading books or being read to (from historical novels, information books, books on science topics, etc.), The Thinking Tree books can help you cement that learning with research, writing, and drawing activities.
-They will also work as supplements to other educational approaches.

-Seaside Science: Curiosity Journal is a secular book with no mention of either creation or evolution.
-This book is especially great for vacations at the beach, for those living close to the beach, or for kids who just love the ocean.
+Nature Study - Seaside Science - Curiosity Journal: A Handbook of Observation & Discovery is a secular book with no mention of either creation or evolution.
+This book is great for vacations at the beach, for those living close to the beach, or for kids who just want to learn about the ocean.

 Time Travel World History: Heroes & Villains of History

 Time Travel World History: Heroes & Villains of History is a 211-page book recommended for ages ten and up.
-It covers 50 people such as Christopher Columbus, George Washington, Julius Caesar, Charles Martel, Osama Ben Laden, Josef Mengele, Rosa Parks, Charles Darwin, Joseph Stalin, and Michael Jackson.
-Mother Teresa is also on the list along with a number of Protestant missionaries such as Hudson Taylor, Amy Carmichael, and Lottie Moon.
-But you can easily cross out any of these and substitute other people since each of them has a nearly identical set of questions and activities.
-The name shows up only at the top of the first of four pages, and the pronouns are changed for men and women.
+It covers 50 people such as Christopher Columbus, George Washington, Julius Caesar, Charles Martel, Osama Bin Laden, Josef Mengele, Rosa Parks, Charles Darwin, Joseph Stalin, and Michael Jackson.
+The Catholic missionary, Mother Teresa is also on the list along with a number of Protestant missionaries such as Hudson Taylor, Amy Carmichael, and Lottie Moon.
+There are four pages for each person, and you can easily substitute other people since the questions and activities are nearly identical for all of them.
+The name shows up only at the top of the first page, and the pronouns are changed for men and women.

-There is space on the four pages for students to draw a picture or paste in an image, but most of the space is taken up with questions with lines for students to fill in with their answers from their research.
-The first question asks students to guess whether the person is a hero or villain and why.
+There is space on the four pages for each person for students to draw a picture or paste in an image, but most of the space is taken up with questions with lines for students to fill in with their researched answers.
+The first question asks students to guess whether the person is a hero or villain and explain what gives them that impression.
 Then they research questions such as: “What were his goals?”, “What did he actually accomplish?”, and “In what ways did his life affect our world?”
-Other questions ask about their families and their beliefs.
+Other questions ask about the person's family and beliefs.
 There is also space for students to write a random fact and a quote.
-On the fourth page, students write a short “autobiography” as if they were this person, and a final question asks students to re-evaluate whether the person was a hero or a villain.
+On the fourth page, students write a short autobiography as if they were this person, and a final question asks students to re-evaluate whether the person was a hero or a villain.

 You can use whatever resources you choose as reference material.
 There are a few pages at the back where you can keep a record of resources if you wish to.
-The quality of learning this way will vary depending upon the resources and the depth of research students invest.
+The quality of learning this way will vary depending upon the resources used and the depth of the student's research.
 But it can be an excellent way to learn, especially if students are able to find research presenting both positive and negative views of a person.

-Unlike many of the Thinking Tree journals, this one does not have pre-drawn pictures for students to color in, although they do have space to create their own.
+Unlike many of the Thinking Tree journals, this one does not have pre-drawn pictures for students to color, although it does have space for them to create their own drawings.

-Those using just about every style of homeschooling can benefit from The Thinking Tree journaling books.
-They provide plenty of opportunities for students to research and learn either independently or alongside parents.
-And if you have artistic learners who enjoy researching and recording their research in drawing, lists, photos, etc., they will probably love these books.
+Those using just about any style of homeschooling can benefit from The Thinking Tree journaling books.
+They provide plenty of opportunities for students to research and learn—either independently or alongside parents.
+And if you have artistic learners who enjoy researching and then recording that research with drawings, lists, photos, etc., they will probably love these books.

 (Reviewed by Cathy Duffy and Nikki Farmer.)